 Set the directory context in the left pane to display the hierarchy from the root or from the selected organizational unit

 Use the right pane to view the objects within a selected organizational unit as well as view properties, perform Management Actions, and assign policies.
-The right pane displays containers, groups, and users, according to what you have selected in the Filter check boxes.
+The right pane displays containers (organizational units), groups, and users, according to what you have selected in the Filter check boxes.

-IMPORTANT:When you perform actions in the right pane, it is important that you know whether you are performing management specific to users, groups, or containers.
+IMPORTANT:When you perform actions in the right pane, it is important that you know whether you are performing management specific to users, groups, or organizational units (containers).

-In managing user and collaborative storage with Storage Manager for eDirectory, there are cases when you need to retroactively apply policies, rights, attributes, and quotas to existing user storage, or perform some administrative corrective action or operation on a large set of users, groups, or containers.
+In managing user and collaborative storage with Novell Storage Manager, there are cases when you need to retroactively apply policies, rights, attributes, and quotas to existing user storage, or perform some administrative corrective action or operation on a large set of users, groups, or containers.

-In Storage Manager for eDirectory, performing these types of operations is collectively referred to as performing a Management Action, and is done through the Identity Objects page by right-clicking the object and selecting, or clicking the drop-down menu.
+In Novell Storage Manager, performing these types of operations is collectively referred to as performing a Management Action, and is done through the Storage Management page by right-clicking the object and selecting, or clicking the drop-down menu.

 You can perform a Management Action on an organizational unit, a Group object, or a User object.
 Management Action operations on a Group object apply to users who are members of the group.
 Management Action operations on an organizational unit apply to users in the organizational unit, and optionally to all subordinate organizational units.

 IMPORTANT:The Management Actions vary based on whether the selected mode is, , or .
 For example, if mode is selected, the Management Action will be performed for collaborative storage processing using Dynamic Template processing.
 If mode is selected, the Management Action will be performed for container based collaborative storage.